Predictive Inventory Management UI

 The high-level steps for computing a replenishment proposal are as follows:

-1. Obtain from your ERP system the input CSV files to be used as input.
+- Obtain from your ERP/CRM or a similar software system the input CSV files to be used as input.

 Step 1: Obtain the input CSV files from your ERP

-A replenishment proposal will need the following CSV files as input:
+A replenishment proposal will need several CSV files as input:

 The file names above are just an example; the actual file names may differ.
 Also note that you may provide multiple files of the same type as input.
 For example, you may use multiple CSV files of type “CustomerOrders”.

-For the expected structure of each file, see Appendix A: Input CSV Files.
+For the expected structure of each file, see Appendix 1: Input CSV Files.

 Step 2: Create a replenishment proposal